phunc20/vim-man/ctags/README.md

-`ctags` is one way to allow `vim` users to jump back and forth btw function/variable definitions and their appearance in a code base.
+`ctags` is one way to allow `vim` users to jump back and forth btw function/variable definitions and their appearances in a code base.

-To be enable the power of `ctags` in `vim`, one has to
+To taste the power of `ctags` in `vim`, one has to
-1. install `ctags` -- Usually the installation can be easily done via your package manager if you use some Unix/Linux distro.
+1. install `ctags` -- Usually the installation can be easily done via your system's package manager if you use some Unix/Linux distro.
 2. Run `ctags` once to parse all the related files in your code base.
-   Usually, people run `ctags` as follows from the uppest directory level of their code base (or their repo):
+   Usually, people run `ctags` as follows from the upmost directory level of their code base (or their repo):
    ```sh
    ctags -R .
    ```
    However, it is possible that one has populated one's repo with miscellaneous files that are not code, e.g. model weight file, image/text data files, etc.
+   Tagging such files would deteriorate the performance.
-   The following is one quick workaround:
+   The following is one quick workaround for this:
    ```sh
    ctags $(git ls-files)
    ```